OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 </tr>
 <tr>
 <td><a href="#post-teams-teamkey-applications">POST /teams/{TeamKey}/applications/</a></td>
 <td>Adds the specified application to a given team.
 The operation adds an existing application to the team.
-To create a new application, use <a href="#aiyoopost-environments-environmentkey-applications">POST /environments/{EnvironmentKey}/applications/</a>.</td>
+To create a new application, use <a href="#post-environments-environmentkey-applications">POST /environments/{EnvironmentKey}/applications/</a>.</td>
 </tr>
 <tr>
 <td><a href="#delete-teams-teamkey-applications-applicationkey">DELETE /teams/{TeamKey}/applications/{ApplicationKey}</a></td>